osy/XG_Mobile_Station/Docs/Build_Guide.md

 The dock was designed from the beginning to be assembled at JLCPCB because of their low cost PCB assembly option.
 If you have not ordered from JLCPCB before, this guide will help you get started.
 There are two configurations you can build and some minor differences between them.
 This will be indicated in the notes.
-If you wish to replace the board for the XG Station Pro eGPU enclosure, follow the notes regarding XGM Station builds.
-If you wish to build the board standalone or for a custom enclosure, follow the notes regarding XGM Dock builds.
+If you wish to replace the board for the XG Station Pro eGPU enclosure, follow this guide. **[If you wish to build a standalone board that runs on a standard ATX power supply, follow the guide linked here.](https://github.com/osy/XG_Mobile_Station/blob/atx-powered/Docs/Build_Guide.md)**

 Some options differ for low volume (<= 10) and high volume (>= 100) orders.
 This is because for low volume, we will optimize for cost and for high volume, we care about reliability (the per-unit cost of some options are reduced at high quantity).
 If you are ordering some number of units in between, use your best judgment.
 Note that Economic PCBA is cost effective for low volume because the per-component feeder loading fee is waived for basic components while at high volumes, the per-unit cost of this fee is negligible.